 Pro Skin version (silicon skin, all controls) costs $250 USD* (plus shipping/customs charges).

-There’s a handy comparison chart on their website.
 The licenses allow you to install your Motibodo software on up to 5 computers for your personal use, so long as only one instance is running at any given time.

 (Prices correct at the time of writing.)